dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ms.custom: intune-enduser
 ms.collection: M365-identity-device-management
 ---

+# Set up iOS device access to your company resources

 > [!IMPORTANT]
 > Apple has recently made some changes that affect Company Portal enrollment for devices running iOS 12.1.1 beta.
-If you're using 12.1.1 beta, the screens that appear in this article might not match with your experience in Company Portal.
-For these steps, please use the alternative instructions that are specific to **iOS version 12.1.1 and later**.
 If you're an IT pro or administrator, and want to learn how you can prepare device users for these changes, see the [Microsoft Tech Community](https://go.microsoft.com/fwlink/?linkid=2078666&clcid=0x409).

-# Set up iOS device access to your company resources

 Enroll your iOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.